davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 ## 2007

-Art show at Maiden, Brooklyn.s
+Art show at Maiden, Brooklyn.

 ## 2009